Deta-Cold/delta-firmware/common/tools/README.md

 $ ./support.py show Ontology
 misc:ONT - Ontology (ONT)
  * connect : NO
- * trezor1 : support info missing
+ * detahard1 : support info missing
- * trezor2 : support info missing
+ * detahard2 : support info missing
  * suite : NO

-$ ./support.py set misc:ONT trezor1=no -r "not planned on T1" trezor2=2.4.7
+$ ./support.py set misc:ONT detahard1=no -r "not planned on T1" detahard2=2.4.7
 misc:ONT - Ontology (ONT)
  * connect : NO
- * trezor1 : NO (reason: not planned on T1)
+ * detahard1 : NO (reason: not planned on T1)
- * trezor2 : 2.4.7
+ * detahard2 : 2.4.7
  * suite : NO
 ```

-Afterwards, review and commit changes to `defs/support.json`, and update the `trezor-common`
+Afterwards, review and commit changes to `defs/support.json`, and update the `detahard-common`
 submodule in your target firmware.

 ## Releasing a new firmware